ibexa/documentation-developer/docs/migrating/migrating_from_ez_publish_platform.md

 ##### 3.1.
 Execute update SQL

 Import to your database the changes provided in one of the following files.
-It's also recommended to read inline comments as you might not need to run some of the queries:
+It's also recommended to read inline comments as you might not need to run some of the queries *(if you for instance upgrade from 5.4.11)*:

 `MySQL: <new-ez-root>/vendor/ezsystems/ezpublish-kernel/data/update/mysql/dbupdate-5.4.0-to-6.13.0.sql`